elastic/kibana/x-pack/plugins/fleet/dev_docs/space_awareness.md

 - Agent policies, `fleet-agent-policies`
 - Space settings

-As the feature is opt-in we will have to make sure that both non space-aware and space-aware saved object work, and use dynamicaly the right object type for example for agent policy
+As the feature is opt-in we will have to make sure that both non space-aware and space-aware saved object work, and dynamically use the right object type based on opt-in.
+Agent policy example:

 ```typescript
 export async function getAgentPolicySavedObjectType() {